ThePhD/ThePhD.github.io/_posts/2024-05-21-just-raii-it-bro.markdown

 };
 ```

 In the above code snippet, we have a structure named `ObjectType`.
 It has a single constructor, that takes no arguments, and initializes all 3 of its members to some default values.
 It also has a destructor, which is meant to "undo" anything in the class that the programmer likes.
-Int his case, I an using it to purposefully `free` the data that I originally `malloc`d into the member `c` during construction.
+In this case, I an using it to purposefully `free` the data that I originally `malloc`d into the member `c` during construction.
 Thus, when I use the class in this manner:

 ```cpp
 #include <cstdio>